metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 {{% notice tip %}}
-If you already have an existing IAM role for CloudWisdom but it does not include a in-line policies for Cost Explorer or Cost and Usage Reports, start with sections 2 and 3.
+If you already have an existing IAM role for CloudWisdom but it does not include in-line policies for Cost Explorer or Cost and Usage Reports, start with sections 2 and 3.
 {{% /notice %}}

 ### 1: Create a new AWS integration in CloudWisdom